 This is a golden rule.

-For a shorter time, you will get bigger traffic and better results.
+In a short time period, you will get bigger traffic and better results.

-Also, one content can be re-fragment into different types of smaller stories, how-to’s, surveys, playbooks, exclusive offers, etc.
+Also, one content can be re-fragmented into different types of smaller stories, how-to’s, surveys, playbooks, exclusive offers, etc.

 You can play with it however you want.